kinow/autosubmit/docs/source/usage/new_job.rst

 This will create a new job named "new_job" that will be executed once at the default platform.
 This job will user the template located at <new_job_template> (path is relative to project folder).

-This is the minimun job definition and usually is not enough.
+This is the minimum job definition and usually is not enough.
 You usually will need to add some others parameters:

-* PLATFORM: allows you to execute the job in a platform of yout choice.
+* PLATFORM: allows you to execute the job in a platform of your choice.
 It must be defined in the experiment's platforms.conf file or to have the value 'LOCAL' that always refer to the machine running Autosubmit

-* RUNNING: defines if jobs runs only once or once per stardate, member or chunk.
+* RUNNING: defines if jobs runs only once or once per start-date, member or chunk.
 Options are: once, date, member, chunk

-* DEPENDENCIES: defines dependencies from job as a list of parents jobs separed by spaces.
+* DEPENDENCIES: defines dependencies from job as a list of parents jobs separated by spaces.
 For example, if 'new_job' has to wait for "old_job" to finish, you must add the line "DEPENDENCIES = old_job".
-For dependencies to jobs running in previous chunks, members or startdates, use -(DISTANCE).
+For dependencies to jobs running in previous chunks, members or start-dates, use -(DISTANCE).
 For example, for a job "SIM" waiting for the previous "SIM" job to finish, you have to add "DEPENDENCIES = SIM-1"

+* SELECT_CHUNKS (optional) : by default, Autosubmit jobs depends on all dependencies chunks (if parent job RUNNING == chunk) , with this parameter you will be able to  select the ones that you want.

 For jobs running in HPC platforms, usually you have to provide information about processors, wallclock times and more .
 To do this use: